He Watched It Sober.

 The Black Godfather

-What's The Apple you say?
+What's The Apple, you say?
 Well, The Apple is Cannon Films tandem of Menahem Golan and Yoram Globus's glam-rock craptacular/biblical allegory musical about man's fall in the Garden of Eden.
-About as subtle with its metaphor as using a sledgehammer to change a light bulb, the film starts out bad enough, but when "God" shows up in his flying, solid gold Cadillac, then it just gets weird.
+About as subtle with its metaphor as a punch to the face, the film starts out bad enough, but when "God" shows up in his flying, solid gold Cadillac, then it just gets weird.
 If you've seen it, like I have, and are about to drive over 700 miles to see it again, you'd probably be banging your head on something hard, too.

 And, unfortunately, this week's film, David Durston's I Drink Your Blood, isn't going to help my headache any at all. *sigh*